 Germany established diplomatic relations with the Democratic Republic of the Congo on 30 June 1960, immediately after the country gained independence.
-Political relations remained steady over a long period, changing only as a result of the geopolitical upheavals of 1989/90, when demands for democratisation also became heard in Congo.
+The Federal Republic has actively supported the country through all phases of its development and is seeking to ensure a democratic future and improved economic and social conditions for the population there.
 Since the end of the Congo Wars in 2002 and the beginning of the transition phase (2002-06), Germany has made an important contribution to the country’s political and economic reconstruction process, together with its European partners and the international community.
 Among those helping secure the 2006 presidential and parliamentary elections was also a contingent of the Federal Armed Forces, which provided some 800 troops, roughly half of the European EUFOR Mission force.
-Germany also assumed command of the mission.
-Former Federal Defence Minister Jung and then Federal Minister for Economic Cooperation and Development Wieczorek-Zeul visited the country several times during this period, as did delegations of German Bundestag members.
 Congolese President Joseph Kabila has visited Germany twice, in 2002 and 2004.
-Federal Minister for Economic Cooperation and Development Niebel visited the Democratic Republic of Congo in January 2010.
+Federal Minister for Economic Cooperation and Development Niebel visited the Democratic Republic of the Congo in January 2010.
 On 24 and 25 October 2012, Congolese Prime Minister Matata Ponyo Mapon held talks with Federal Foreign Minister Westerwelle and Federal Development Minister Niebel in Berlin and attended a German-Congolese business forum.

 Besides the political contacts at national government level, there are also ties at federal state and local government level as well as a wide range of non-governmental contacts and partnerships, particularly through humanitarian and church-affiliated organisations.

-Germany has been a development cooperation partner of the Democratic Republic of the Congo for nearly 40 years.
+The Democratic Republic of the Congo is an important partner of German development cooperation and its biggest recipient in Africa, in absolute terms.
 At the second intergovernmental negotiations, held in Berlin in 2012, the country received from Germany commitments worth some EUR 105 million for 2013.
-The Democratic Republic of the Congo is an important partner country of German development cooperation, which focuses on the following priority areas:
+The priority areas of German development cooperation with the country are:

 - management of natural resources (environment/forestry and mineral raw materials)